 Flat feet may cause a variety of uncomfortable symptoms, such as:

 Some of these symptoms can occur with other foot conditions.
 For example, heel spurs, plantar fasciitis, and Achilles tendinitis can cause heel pain, just like flat feet.

 Dr. Cedeno is a skilled diagnostician who can fully evaluate your flat feet to determine if your symptoms are related to that or another underlying issue.

 Flatfoot treatment is usually nonoperative, and may include:

 If you have stubborn symptoms due to flat feet, you may need surgery.
 Dr. Cedeno is a board-certified foot and ankle surgeon with many years of experience in foot reconstruction.
 He can repair even complicated foot deformities to correct flatfoot and end your pain.

-For flat feet help, book your appointment at Jupiter Laser and Regenerative Medicine by phone or online today.
+For flat feet help, book your appointment at Abacoa Podiatry and Leg Vein Center by phone or online today.

 If you’re one of the 8 million adults with flat feet or fallen arches, you might wonder if that could be the root of your foot problems.
 The answer is a definite yes, but you need a true foot structure and anatomy specialist like Orlando Cedeno, DPM, to uncover the solutions for your flat foot problems.
-Reach out to Dr. Cedeno at the Jupiter Laser and Regenerative Medicine office in Jupiter, Florida, by phone or through the online scheduling tool for flat feet solutions now.
+Reach out to Dr. Cedeno at the Abacoa Podiatry and Leg Vein Center office in Jupiter, Florida, by phone or through the online scheduling tool for flat feet solutions now.